-q.
+p.
 Borrowing costs

 Borrowing costs that are directly attributable to the construction or production of a qualifying asset are capitalised as part of the cost of that asset.
 All other borrowing costs are expensed in the period in which they occur.
 Borrowing costs consist of interest and other costs that an entity incurs in connection with the borrowing of funds.
-Borrowing cost also includes exchange differences to the extent regarded as an adjustment to the borrowing costs.
 A qualifying asset is one that necessarily takes substantial period of time to get ready for its intended use.

-r.
+g.
 Income tax